AusterweilLab/jarjar/README.md

 pip install git+https://github.com/AusterweilLab/jarjar.git
 ```

-My guess is that you'll want to create jarjar's config file, `~/.jarjar`.
-This tells jarjar what you'd like to use as a default for your slack team's webhook, the channel to post to, and the message it sends.
-Don't worry, you can over-ride these anytime.
+My guess is that you'll want to create jarjar's config file, `.jarjar`.
+This
+tells jarjar what you'd like to use as a default for your slack team's webhook,
+the channel to post to, and the message it sends.
+Don't worry, you can over-ride
+these anytime.

+Jarjar automatically looks for `.jarjar` in the current working directory as
-Edit this snippet and add it to `~/.jarjar`:
+well as the user home (`~`), so edit this snippet and throw it one of those
+places:

 ```shell
 channel='@username'